City of Orange Boards and Commissions

 Board of Adjustment

-The Board of Adjustment was created by Ordinance 1984-62, consists of seven members.
+The Board of Adjustment was created by Ordinance 1984-62, consists of five members.
 Meetings are held on as needed basis in the City Council Chambers at 5:30, 220 N. Fifth Street; Orange, Texas.

 This board was established according to applicable state law primarily to grant variances from the strict application of the Zoning Ordinance.
 It also is empowered to approve special exceptions.